A journey through the living messages of Christ

 Extensions: Patmos, Tarsus, Cappadocia

-Option to extend to the island of Patmos (where John was exiled and received the vision of Revelation), Tarsus (the hometown of the apostle Paul), and Cappadocia (rock-hewn churches and the land of the Cappadocians from Pentecost).
+Possible extension to the island of Patmos (the place of John's exile and the vision of Revelation), Tarsus (the hometown of the apostle Paul), and Cappadocia (the rock churches and the land of the Cappadocians from Pentecost).

 In-depth biblical guidance